Employment Standards Act (British Columbia): Part III: Wages, Special Clothing and Records

-The general minimum is $15.20 per hour since June 1, 2021.
+The general minimum increased from $17.40 per hour to $17.85 per hour on June 1, 2025.
 There are also special minimum wages in the Regulations for certain types of employees, such as home support workers and farm workers.

 Wages can be paid by cash, cheque, draft or money order.
 Direct deposit can be used only if expressly authorized.

 Wages should be paid semi-monthly, with no more than 16 days between pay days, and no more than 8 days after the pay period.

 An employer cannot directly or indirectly withhold wages, and cannot require employees to contribute towards the costs of business (except under the Regulation).

 A wage statement must be provided to the employee on each pay day unless it would be the same as the statement given in the last pay period.

 Part IV: Hours of Work and Overtime

-Employees are to receive a 30 minute meal break at least once every 5 hours.
+Employees are to receive a 30-minute meal break at least once every 5 hours.
 This break is to be unpaid, unless the employee is required to work or to be available for work during the break.

 With regard to minimum daily hours: